 We can represent these three classes and their relationships to each other in the following diagram:

 Since, in this situation, we’re only concerned with their relationships, we’ve omitted the fields and methods of these classes.
 The lines between each are different, and convey different information.

-A plain, solid line between two classes indicates a one-to-one relationship.
-For each
+A plain, solid line between two classes indicates a one-to-one

 Student, there is one

 Transcript can be owned by only one

 A line with an open diamond on the end indicates a one-to-many

 Transcript has many

 Another type of relationship that we have recently encountered is the is-a relationship of inheritance.
 This can be expressed via a class diagram by using an arrow, directed from the subclass to the base class.